rks101/eglinux/README.md

 ```
 $ dircolors --print-ls-colors
 ```

 Q. Why do you recommend `ls -lrt` over `ls`?
 A. This command can reveal a lot about recently modified files.
 Remember what we discussed about the Linux command.
 > Command has got a name, options, and arguments!

-We can get a list of the most recently modified files or directories using command `ls -lrt <dir>`
+We can get a list of the most recently modified files or directories, inside a directory, using command `ls -lrt <dir>`

 Q. How can we list out only directories inside the ~/Downloads directory, one on each line?
 A. Use -d for directories and -1 for listing one per line.
 Trailing /*/ is required.
 ```
 ls -d -1 ~/Downloads/*/
 ```

 ----

 ## OS releases

+There are several Linux distributions available.
+This page uses Debian-based Ubuntu operating system for examples.

 Q. What are the major and minor release numbers of the OS, and is there a codename associated with the release?
 A. Check using `lsb_release -a`, `cat /etc/os-release`, and `distro-info -af`